Chinese Taipei at the Olympics

 Taiwan, officially the Republic of China (ROC), competes as "Chinese Taipei" (TPE) at the Olympic Games since 1984.
-Athletes compete under the Chinese Taipei Olympic flag instead of the flag of the Republic of China; for any medal ceremony, the National Flag Anthem of the Republic of China is played instead of the National Anthem of the Republic of China.
+Athletes compete under the flag of the Chinese Taipei Olympic Committee instead of the flag of the Republic of China; for any medal ceremony, the National Flag Anthem of the Republic of China is played instead of the National Anthem of the Republic of China.

 Taiwanese athletes won their first Olympic medal in 1960, and their first gold medal in 2004.
 Taiwan achieved their highest total medal count at the 2020 games.